coderefinery/presentations/2024_acm_hpcsig_edu.md

 ## About scaling

-- "bring your own classroom" seems to be a way to scale
+- .emph["bring your own classroom"] seems to be a way to scale

 - .emph[Installation instructions and on-boarding] become more important